So we ended up teasing lucky pikes and perches that somehow escaped the

 Alexey suggested to start the day trolling big swim bait.
 In mid August

 the water is warm.
 Rather than hitting the shallow edges, it was effective

-to troll in the deeper water - was his diagnosis.
-Surely not my cup of
+to troll in the deep - was his diagnosis.
+Surely not my cup of tea but

 Half an hour passed without a single bite.
 Then another half an hour. .

 .
 Trolling became not just boring but painful.

 Second day fishing.
 For a change of air we arranged a rafting trip to a

 small river nearby - Leytna.
 We were to raft down the length of some 30kms